English property law

 Property in land is the domain of the law of real property.
 The law of personal property is particularly important for commercial law and insolvency.
 Trusts affect everything in English property law.
 Intellectual property is also an important branch of the law of property.
 For unregistered land see Unregistered land in English law.

 Real property

+Land law, or the law of "real" property, is the most significant area of property law that is typically compulsory on university courses.
+Although capital, often held in corporations and trusts, has displaced land as the dominant repository of social wealth, land law still determines the quality and cost of people's home life, where businesses and industry can be run, and where agriculture, forestry or water resources are managed.